jsinger67/scnr/README.md

 match pattern R only if it is NOT followed by pattern S
 ```

-The lookahead pattern denoted above as `S` are not considered as part of the matched string.
+The lookahead patterns denoted above as `S` are not considered as part of the matched string.

 ## Scanner can use either DFAs or NFAs